Ecommerce Integration Guide

 This prevents showing size options for products that aren't integrated with Fitit.
 The system automatically handles this visibility toggle, but the ft-hidden class must be included for this functionality to work properly.

-1. Add the CSS
+1. Add the Script

 Copy and paste this code at the end of your <body> section: